jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (c) the date of a change of circumstances as notified to the Commissioner by the borrower under section 59(1) and (3):
   (d) the date of a change of circumstances as notified to the borrower by the Commissioner under section 59(2) and (3).
-(2) From the date on which section 57 ceases to apply in relation to a borrower,— (a) the repayment code SL or STC, as applicable, applies to the borrower; and (b) sections 34 to 37 and 40 apply in relation to the borrower.
+(2) From the date on which section 57 ceases to apply in relation to a borrower,— (a) the repayment code SL or TTC, as applicable, applies to the borrower; and (b) sections 34 to 37 and 40 apply in relation to the borrower.

 **Information and determinations**